Rosenkrands/zav/README.md

 <img src="man/figures/README-example-1.png" width="75%" />

-Here it is shown how the instance can be solved by the KMeans solution
-approach:
+## Zoning solutions

+### KMeans

+The below code chunk shows how we can utilize the `solve_kmeans` function to generate a solution for our problem instance.

 ``` r
 solution <- solve_kmeans(instance, no_of_centers = 5)